-Remember I’m no stranger to using olive oil in cakes.
-One of my favourite cakes I’ve made here on the blog is my lime, yoghurt and olive oil cake.
+Remember I'm no stranger to using olive oil in cakes.
+One of my favourite cakes I've made here on the blog is my healthy olive oil cake.

 I also believe the original recipe calls for polenta.
 Of course I had none on hand so I substituted semolina.